-- 1. The e-Rulemaking Program that the General Services Administration (GSA) administers should provide a common de-duplication tool for agencies to use, although GSA should allow agencies to modify the de-duplication tool to fit their needs or to use another tool, as appropriate.
+- 1. The General Services Administration's (GSA) eRulemaking Program should provide a common de-duplication tool for agencies to use, although GSA should allow agencies to modify the de-duplication tool to fit their needs or to use another tool, as appropriate.
 When agencies find it helpful to use other software tools to perform de-duplication or extract information from a large number of comments, they should use reliable and appropriate software.
 Such software should provide agencies with enhanced search options to identify the unique content of comments, such as the technologies used by commercial legal databases like Westlaw or LexisNexis. - 2.
-To enable easier public navigation through online rulemaking dockets, agencies may welcome any person or entity organizing mass comments to submit comments with multiple signatures rather than separate identical or substantively identical comments.
-Alternatively, agencies may wish to consider approaches to managing the display of comments online, such as by posting only a single representative example of identical comments in the online rulemaking docket or by breaking out and posting only non-identical content in the docket, taking into consideration the importance to members of the public to be able to verify that their comments were received and placed in the agency record.
-When agencies decide not to display all identical comments online, they should

-- be transparent about their actions and the existence of any process for verifying the receipt of individual comments or locating identical comments in the docket. - 3.
-When an agency decides not to include all identical or substantively identical comments in its online rulemaking docket to improve the navigability of the docket, it should ensure that any reported total number of comments (such as in Regulations.gov or in the preambles to final rules) accounts for the number of identical or substantively identical comments.
-If resources permit, agencies should also consider providing an opportunity for interested members of the public to obtain or access all comments received.
+To enable easier public navigation through online rulemaking dockets, agencies may welcome any person or entity organizing mass comments to submit comments with multiple signatures rather than separate identical or substantively identical comments. - 3.
+Agencies may wish to consider alternative approaches to managing the display of comments online, such as by posting only a single representative example of identical comments in the online rulemaking docket or by breaking out and posting only non-identical content in the docket, taking into consideration the importance to members of the public to be able to verify that their comments were received and placed in the agency record.
+When agencies decide not to display all identical comments online, they should provide publicly available explanations of their actions and the criteria for verifying the receipt of individual comments or locating identical comments in the docket and for deciding what comments to display. - 4.
+When an agency decides not to include all identical or substantively identical comments in its online rulemaking docket to improve the navigability of the docket, it should ensure that any reported total number of comments (such as in Regulations.gov or in the preambles to final rules) includes the number of identical or substantively identical comments.
+If resources permit, agencies should separately report the total number of identical or substantively identical comments they receive.
+Agencies should also consider providing an opportunity for interested members of the public to obtain or access all comments received.